weimanc/game-boy-zero-link-board/README.md

 # How to Assemble Board

-1. Trim the Link Cable connectors width on the board to the appropriate size using a file tool or sandpaper
-2. Solder pin header to RP2040-Zero and Level Shifter module.
+1. Solder pin header to RP2040-Zero and Level Shifter module.
 Use a breadboard for easier soldering
-3. Solder RP2040-Zero and Level Shifter module to the board
+2. Solder RP2040-Zero and Level Shifter module to the board
-4. Cut the excessive pin using a nipper tool
+3. Cut the excessive pin using a nipper tool
-5. Solder the 1x3 Pin Header to the board, and place the Pin Jumper
-6. Flash firmware to your RP2040-Zero (see [Compatibility](#Compatibility))
+4. Flash firmware to your RP2040-Zero (see [Compatibility](#Compatibility))

 # How to Use Board